takuma929/ColorANDGlossConstancy/README.md

-# Repository for color and gloss constancy project
+# Repository for Color and gloss constancy under diverse lighting environments

 A repository to store raw experimental data, images, and MATLAB source codes to reproduce result figures in an associated publication.